tokio-rs/website/content/docs/getting-started/core.md

 weight = 6
 +++

-At this point we've got a pretty solid grasp on what event loops are and how [`Core`] allows us to work with futures on an event loop.
+At this point, we've got a pretty solid grasp of what event loops are and how [`Core`] allows us to work with futures on an event loop.
 Let's get down to business and do some I/O!
 In this section, we'll cover "high-level" I/O with `tokio-core`, where we'll work with futures, streams and sinks.
 A